fahimghl/terraform-webapp/README.md

 ## Create an execution plan
-* terraform plan  - performs a refresh, unless explicitly disabled, and then determines what actions are necessary to achieve the desired state specified in the configuration files. in a more compact form that includes only the summary messages.
+* terraform plan  - performs a refresh, unless explicitly disabled, and then determines what actions are necessary to achieve the desired state specified in the configuration files.

+ **The list of available flags are:**

 - destroy - If set, generates a plan to destroy all the known resources.

 - detailed-exitcode - Return a detailed exit code when the command exits.
 When provided, this argument changes the exit codes and their meanings to provide more granular information about what the resulting plan contains:

     0 = Succeeded with empty diff (no changes)
     1 = Error
     2 = Succeeded with non-empty diff (changes present) -input=true - Ask for input for variables if not directly set.

 - compact-warnings - If Terraform produces any warnings that are not accompanied by errors, show them
 - lock=true - Lock the state file when locking is supported.